neo-project/neo-node/ci/README.md

-This are files for the continuous integration with Travis CI.
+These are files for the continuous integration with Travis CI.

 On each code push, the following tasks are executed: